GuilleCap/New-Command-line/README.md

 1-Assuming that you aren't sure whether you're currently inside of a Git repository, write the command (or commands) that will give you this information.
 Git branch

 2-Assuming that you are currently within a Git repository, write the command (or commands) that will create a new  file named 'hello-world.txt' then stage and commit it.
+First write touch and the name that you file then git add and finish git commit.

 3-Assuming that you are currently within a Git repository that contains a file named 'README.md', write the command (or commands) that will display any uncommitted changes made to this file.